 Best time to travel to Jordan

 It’s from the halfway March to halfway May, and from halfway September to halfway November.
-Keep in mind there’s Ramadan (dates vary per year), which limits the availability of alcoholic beverages and effects the opening hours of restaurants.
+Keep in mind there’s Ramadan (dates vary per year), which limits the availability of alcoholic beverages and affects the opening hours of restaurants.

 Rental car or public transport?